Corso Vittorio/Torino, Italia 1992

 Was it like that, did not let you be?

-Such physicalizing of your dream
+Such physicalizing of your desire

 We menfolk know well the feeling